Filter Hygiene for Jira — Documentation

 - Use Recent Activity export CSV or Markdown for cleanup evidence.

-- Use "Export summary" after a scan to generate a Markdown cleanup summary with criteria, counts, risk buckets, and review notes.
+- Use "Export summary" after a scan to generate a Markdown cleanup summary with criteria, concrete cleanup counts, corpus coverage, and review notes.

 Best Practices